Keristero/spritesheet-tool/readme.md

 1. export the spritesheet and .animation file by clicking export then copying the output.

 ## todo
+1. nightmare infinity refactor! (this codebase is scary!)
     1. refactor code to use modules
+        1. almost done ✅
+        1. done
+    1. pull various export types out of the modal singleton
+    1.

 1. Fix even export